dylantyates/js-guide/react/tic-tac-toe-app/README.md

     this.state = {
       squares: Array(9).fill(null),
       names: Array(2).fill('One', 'Two'), // Custom
-      playerOne: true, // Add playerOne boolean and set to true
+      playerOne: true, // This is xIsNext in the original tutorial
       playerName: true, // Custom
     };
   }